emrahyurttutan/yipyip-store-review/README.md

   })
   .catch((error) => {
     //we continue our app flow.
-    // we have some error could happen while lanuching InAppReview,
+    // we have some error could happen while lanuching StoreReview,
     // Check table for errors and code number that can return in catch. console.log(error);
   });